-After review of attendance records,

-A determination has been made that your child (name) is student, (Student’s Name) , has not enrolled in school and has not been exempted from compulsory attendance forin school, under provisions of ORS 339.030, and is not currently enrolled in school.
+After review of attendance records, your child (name) is not exempted from compulsory attendance for school, under provisions of ORS 339.030, and is not currently enrolled in school.

-In accordance with Oregon law, children between ages 6 through 18 you are hereby notified that you must be enrolled in school.
-Please enroll your childstudent at name of school ] School no later than the next school day following receipt of this notice and maintain your childstudent in regular attendance for the remainder of the school year.
+In accordance with Oregon law, children between ages 6 through 18 must be enrolled in school.
+Please enroll your child at name of school no later than the next school day following receipt of this notice and maintain your child in regular attendance for the remainder of the school year.

-Please be advised that failure to comply with Oregon’s compulsory attendance law is a Class C violation and may result in a compulsory attendance citation and complaint issued by the superintendent and a fine by a court.

-You may request an evaluation to determine if your childstudent should have an individualized education program (IEP) or Section 504 plan (“504 plan”), or request a review of your child’sstudent’s current IEP or 504 plan.
+You may request an evaluation to determine if your child should have an individualized education program (IEP) or Section 504 plan (“504 plan”), or request a review of your child’s current IEP or 504 plan.

 If your child is taught by a parent, guardian or private teacher, you must notify your local education service district and comply with ORS 339.035.
 Your local ESD is Lane ESD.